elibs/ebash/README.md

 When this code is executed, if `command1` fails, then the script will blow up immediately and will not execute `command2`.
-In bashutils, this is what we want and expect.
+In ebash, this is what we want and expect.
 But, given the same `func`, the following command works
 differently: